Jihigera/POTENTIAL-EMPLOYERS-ONLY-/README.md

 1. [Othello AI](https://gist.github.com/Jihigera/63578ddd5d1e3a404fbd6609122e0baf): This is a MiniMax AI designed to play Othello in a school tournament.
 It placed 6th out of 263.
   Click this [link](https://gist.github.com/Jihigera/63578ddd5d1e3a404fbd6609122e0baf) to view my Othello AI.

 2. [AVLSet](https://gist.github.com/Jihigera/af9ae26f33c8c975512ea53530a39dd8): This is a template for an AVL Tree built without any standard library containers.
 Only using std::move and std::swap from the STL.
   Click this [link](https://gist.github.com/Jihigera/af9ae26f33c8c975512ea53530a39dd8) to view my AVL tree template.

 3. [HashSet](https://gist.github.com/Jihigera/666d04dece666adfeeddbfa3d98d3edb): This is a template for an Hash table built without any standard library containers.
 Only using std::move and std::swap from the STL.
   Click this [link](https://gist.github.com/Jihigera/666d04dece666adfeeddbfa3d98d3edb) to view my Hash table template.

+ 4. [Directed Graph](https://gist.github.com/Jihigera/71f8aa8440d681e7b8590b774e4b2261): This is a template for a directed graph containing a depth first traversal and dijkstra's algorithm to find the shortest paths from any vertex to any other vertex in the graph.
+  Click this [link](https://gist.github.com/Jihigera/71f8aa8440d681e7b8590b774e4b2261) to view my Hash table template.